SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/jobs/best-practices.md

 ## Process Placement

-Several mechanisms exsist to control process placement on NERSC's Cray systems.
+Several mechanisms exist to control process placement on NERSC's Cray systems.
 Application performance can depend strongly on placement depending on the communication pattern and other computational characteristics.